McHale, 'MASH,' And Gomer Pyle: War Is Hell, And Makes Good TV

 Another TV series about a group of military misfits was McHale’s Navy.
 This group was led by Lieutenant Commander Quinton McHale, portrayed by Ernest Borgnine.
 This group of misfits was especially UN-military-like.
 Not only had they been banned to their own island, the outfit befriended the enemy (Fuji) and always had some scheme to get under the skin of Captain Binghampton, somewhat of a misfit himself.
 Ensign Parker, portrayed by funny man, Tim Conway, was secretly on the side of McHale and his men.

 M*A*S*H (Mobile Army Surgical Hospital) was also based on a military theme.
 This TV series, however, had a different spin.
 With an all-star cast including Alan Alda, Loretta Swit, and Jamie Farr, among others, this show revolved around a mobile medical unit in war-torn South Korea.
-The point of view of the plot centered more around the reality of the casualties of war.
-Many of the medical personnel were not military but were doctors drafted to serve in the war effort.
-M*A*S*H epically chronicled the behind the scenes of the Korean War.
+The comedy that occurred among the peculiar characters was regularly interrupted by the disturbing reality of the casualties of war.
+Many of the medical personnel were not military, but were doctors drafted to serve in the war effort.

 While these TV series were known to be very entertaining and funny, they aired during a time when there was nothing funny about war.
 These shows weren’t meant to desensitize audiences about the atrocities of war but rather to help people cope with the reality.